Half marathon, 21 km – run around 4 lakes

 Continue on asphalt roads through a lovely open landscape to the next aid station, Söderby såg.
 Here you will continue on gravel roads between forests and farms until the next aid station, Häggdal.

-Here (after about 35 km) you will meet the 10 km course, but you will In the tiny village Skräddartorp you will continue straight forward while the 10k-runners turn left.
+Here (after about 35 km) you will meet the 10 km course, but you will probably just see some blue ribbons.
+The 10 km-runners had passed a long time ago.
+In the tiny village Skräddartorp you will continue straight forward while the 10k-runners turn left.
 Soon you will arrive at the aid station Norredatorp, a small homestead at the end of the road – now belonging to the students of Uppsala university.
 You will continue on a forest trail along the shore of lake Norrsjön.